cloudfoundry/korifi/INSTALL.md

 # Korifi installation guide

 The following lines will guide you through the process of deploying a [released version](https://github.com/cloudfoundry/korifi/releases) of [Korifi](https://github.com/cloudfoundry/korifi).
-This document is written with the intent to act both as a runbook as well as a starting point in understanding basic concepts of Korifi and its dependencies.

 ## Prerequisites